MarcoIeni/cargo-assist/README.md

 2. Create a Private key from the App settings page and store it securely.

-3. Install the App on the repositories where you want to run *cargo-fmt-bot*.
+3. Install the App on the repositories where you want to run *cargo-assist*.

 4. Store the GitHub App ID, and the private key you created in step 2 in GitHub